<<< DIY Campervan Mini Projects

 Lithium batteries are less than half the weight of AGM (lead-acid) batteries, and will run your fridge for much longer between recharges.

 The only ‘con’ with using a Lithium battery in the basic Battery Box examples below (that were designed in the AGM battery era) is that you are not able to easily use the built-in voltmeter to provide an accurate estimate of a Lithium battery’s State of Charge (SoC).
-Though this is a relatively minor issue.
+Though, in the big scheme of things, this is a relatively minor issue.

 Lithium battery tips:

-• Don’t let your Lithium battery drop below 20% State of Charge (SoC).
-Doing so regularly will reduce the life of the battery.
+- Don’t let your Lithium battery drop below 20% State of Charge (SoC) – your 120Ah Lithium battery has a ‘usable’ capacity of 96Ah.
+Regularly dropping below 20% SoC will reduce the life of the battery.
+(50% for AGM batteries.)

-• How do you know when your battery is down to 20% SoC?
+- How do you know when your Lithium battery is down to 20% SoC?
 Unlike an AGM battery, voltage is not a measurement that can be used to accurately determine a Lithium battery’s SoC.
-But if the voltmeter in your Battery Box is all you have available (and not a Battery Monitor), a 20% SoC guestimate is around 12.9V.
-As a rough rule of thumb, when your voltage drops below 13V it’s time to recharge!
+But if the voltmeter in your Battery Box is all you have available (and not a Battery Monitor with a shunt), a 20% SoC guestimate is around 12.9V.
+As a rough rule of thumb, when your Lithium battery voltage drops below 13V it’s time to recharge!
+(12.1V for an AGM battery.)

 Kings 120 Ah Lithium Battery | Kings 120Ah Battery Box Combo